 For more on what should be included in each of these files, read our article explaining how to organize employee records and remain compliant.

 Regardless of the storage process you choose, be sure to audit your employee files to ensure compliance.
-We recommend creating an employee file document list for new hires and ongoing employment by reviewing federal and state requirements, record retention guidelines (which can vary for federal contractors), benefit documentation, and organization-specific documents.
+We recommend creating an employee file checklist for new hires and ongoing employment by reviewing federal and state requirements, record retention guidelines (which can vary for federal contractors), benefit documentation, and organization-specific documents.
 This will provide a starting point to validate that your organization’s current files aren’t missing any key forms.

 Keep the guesswork out of how to store and maintain your employee files.
-Strategic HR has a handy Recordkeeping Desktop Reference that outlines the employee documents you should have on file and how long to keep them.
+Clark Schaefer Strategic HR has a handy Recordkeeping Desktop Reference that outlines the employee documents you should have on file and how long to keep them.
 Learn more about our HR Compliance & Recordkeeping Services or Contact Us for help!